BertovDev/KYCtakehome/README.md

 4. Mobile user uploads a file
 5. The session is marked as inactive after upload
 6. Desktop client detects the change and fetches the uploaded file

+### Schema Validation

+The App use zod for schema creation and validation.
+Each step of the form has ir own schema and validation process.